National Highway 29 (India)

 National Highway 29 (NH 29) is a primary national highway in India.
 This highway was previously part of old national highways 36, 39 and 150.
 Due to rationalisation of national highway numbers of India by Gazette notification on 5 March 2010, it was renumbered as National Highway 29.
-NH-29 runs across the Indian states of Assam, Nagaland and Manipur.
+NH-29 runs across the Indian states of Assam, Nagaland and end at the border of Manipur.
 This national highway is 338.5 km long.

 Route

 NH29 connects Dabaka (Sutargaon), Manja in Assam to Dimapur, Chümoukedima, Kohima, Chizami in Nagaland and terminates at Jessami in the State of Manipur.